owencorbett/owencorbett.github.io/index.md

 My name is Owen Corbett.
-I am a final year PhD student in at University College London, studyingthe social biology and behaviour of Polistes paper wasps.
+I am a final year PhD student in at University College London, studying the social biology and behaviour of Polistes paper wasps.

-I am a queer Irish biologist interested in science communication and digital media.
+I am a queer Irish biologist interested in science communication, education and digital media.

 This blog is for fun and weird bio-related stories, updates fortnightly!